Find a Car Accident Doctor

 Florida PIP Death Benefits

 There is also a PIP death benefit that covers funeral and burial expenses in addition to emergency medical expenses.
 The benefit pays next of kin up to $5,000 for funeral expenses.
+For more legal information call the Fort Myers personal injury lawyer.

 Defining Emergency Medical Conditions Under the Florida Statutes